yannickdengler/Scattering_of_dark_pions_in_Sp4_gauge_theory_2405.06506/README.md

 - "operators": A list of the operators extracted from the logfile.
 Each operator has an entry for the real and the imaginary part.
 - "correlators": A array that contains the correlation function of each measured operator.
 The array has four indices and has the size: ```num_Operators x num_soruces x num_Montecarlotimes x N_T```.

+## Acknowledgments

+YD and FZ have been supported the Austrian Science Fund research teams grant STRONG-DM (FG1).
+FZ has been supported by the STFC Grant No. ST/X000648/1.
+The computations have been performed on the Vienna Scientific Cluster (VSC4)

 ## External Data

 The file "input/sigma_v_data_errors.csv" contains the data from FIG. 1 of [1].
 It shows the velocity-weighted cross-section as a function of the mean velocity of dark matter in halos of dwarf-, low-surface brightness galaxies and galaxy clusters.